+The power of the tests is evaluated for different choices of the dimension $d$ ($2^i$, $i=1,2,\ldots$) while the sample size is fixed at $n=50$.
+The results are reported in Figure \ref{fig:power-3}.
+It can be observed that the tests exhibit moderate power in lower dimensions.
+However, as the dimension increases, the power of the tests drops below the nominal level $\alpha$.

+Note that these procedures are distance-based tests.
+In high-dimensional settings, pairwise distances tend to concentrate around certain values.
+In this example, the concentration of the pairwise distances is determined primarily by the distribution of $\bm Z$.
+Consequently, as the dimension increases, the information about the conditional dependence contained in the pairwise distances diminishes, leading to the decline in power observed in Figure \ref{fig:power-3}.

+According to Proposition \ref{thm:high-dim-consistency}, this limitation can be alleviated if the sample size increases with the dimension at an appropriate rate.
+This phenomenon is explored in the following example. \end{example}

-\begin{example} \textnormal{Consider the same random variables as in Example \ref{exa:ex3} but now generate $n = d^2 +20$ many observations from the data where $d$ is the dimension of the random vector $\bm Z$.
+\begin{example} Consider the same data-generating mechanism as in Example \ref{exa:ex3}, but now generate $n=d^2+20$ observations, where $d$ denotes the dimension of the random vector $\bm Z$.
 The results are reported in Figure \ref{fig:power-4}.
-Observe that the behaviour of the proposed test is in agreement with the result of Theorem \ref{thm:high-dim-consistency}.
-It is also interesting to observe that a similar behaviour is exhibited by the AC test suggesting high-dimensional consistency of the test.
-However, the proposed test has an overwhelmingly better performance compared to the AC test. } \end{example}
+It can be observed that the behaviour of the proposed test is consistent with the theoretical result stated in Proposition \ref{thm:high-dim-consistency}.

+Interestingly, a similar trend is observed for the AC test, suggesting that it may also exhibit high-dimensional consistency in this setting.
+However, the proposed test demonstrates substantially better performance compared to the AC test. \end{example}